-Researchers in Dr. Ehman's Advanced Magnetic Imaging Technology Laboratory at Mayo Clinic use magnetic resonance elastography to determine the stiffness (fibrosis) of the liver without a biopsy.
+Researchers in Dr. Ehman's Advanced Magnetic Imaging Technology Laboratory at Mayo Clinic use magnetic resonance elastography to determine the stiffness (fibrosis level) of the liver without a biopsy.

 Overview

-This research program is focused on developing technology and exploring the potential applications of MRE in assessing many other body systems.
+The Advanced Medical Imaging Technology Lab focuses on developing technology and exploring the potential applications of MRE in assessing many other body systems.
 Studies have demonstrated that it is feasible to apply MRE to quantitatively assess the mechanical properties of skeletal muscle and tissue in the brain, thyroid, breast, myocardium, kidney, liver and skin.
 Among these applications, assessment of the brain has emerged as one of the most promising future clinical applications.
-The team's research has demonstrated promising results using these new biomarkers in preoperative assessment of meningiomas and skull base tumors and in assessment of neurodegenerative disease.
+The team's research has demonstrated promising results using these new biomarkers to help plan surgery in patients with brain tumors and as diagnostic tools in neurodegenerative diseases.

 Affiliations